 Evaluated oil and natural gas properties are reviewed for impairment annually or whenever events or changes in circumstances indicate that the carrying amounts may not be recoverable, which is generally performed at the field level.
 Assets are grouped at the lowest level for which there is identifiable cash flows that are largely independent of the cash flows of other groups of assets.
 The Company estimates the future undiscounted net cash flows of the affected properties to determine the recoverability of carrying amounts.
 If the net costs are in excess of the undiscounted future net cash flows, then the fair value is determined using the discounted future net cash flows as the new carrying value with any excess net cost recorded as impairment with a corresponding amount recorded to accumulated depreciation, depletion and amortization.
-As of March 31, 2021, an impairment of proved oil and natural gas properties was not required.

 Unevaluated oil and natural gas properties are periodically assessed for impairment and a loss is recognized at the time of impairment by providing an impairment allowance.
-At March 31, 2022 and 2021, no impairment of unevaluated oil and natural gas properties was required.
+During the year ended March 31, 2022, no impairment of unevaluated oil and natural gas properties was required.
 As unevaluated leases expire and are not renewed, estimated costs of these leases are charged to abandonment expense.
 During the year ended March 31, 2021 and through the January 14, 2022 closing date of the sale of the Company's oil and natural gas properties there was no abandonment of expired leases.